 Learn how to eliminate distractions and stay focused on your goals.

-One of the best ways to build new habits and improve self-discipline is to set up a daily routine.
+One of the best ways to build new habits and improve discipline is to set up a daily routine.
 Dedicate to the routine without constantly checking upon the goals.
 Check them periodically.

 - Schedule time for both pain and pleasure in your calendar (80% vs. 20%)

 It is easy to get sidetracked by over-ambitious, lofty goals.
 They are part of the big picture and you can use them as a visualization exercise to stay motivated.

 The important ingredient for better self-discipline is to make it easy for you.
 Set up realistic goals to stay motivated.
 Smaller goals with clear actions are the way to go.

 If you are better at self-control and emotional self-regulation, you are more likely to put yourself in situations that support your well-being and long-term goals.

 In contrast, when you are stressed, you are prone to instant gratification behaviors.
 Instant gratification soothes discomfort immediately, but it harms healthy habits.

 The roots for this may stem from your childhood.
 Longer exposure to stress during childhood makes it more difficult to exert self-control as a grown-up.
 Stress can sabotage self-control.